Some women do not have or have trouble having an orgasm.

 Learning more about the woman's anatomy and ways to arouse her may help.
 For some women, incorporating stimulation of the clitoris may be all that is needed.

 Psychological therapies may help women identify and manage anxiety about sexual performance and issues of trusting a partner.
 These therapies include psychotherapy, cognitive-behavior therapy, mindfulness-based cognitive therapy, and sex therapy.

 Psychotherapy and cognitive-behavior therapy may be useful for women with a history of sexual trauma or who have psychological disorders.
 These therapies may help women identify and manage fear of vulnerability and issues of trust with a partner.

 Practicing mindfulness (focusing on what is happening in the moment) can help women pay attention to sexual sensations, without making judgments about or monitoring what is happening.

 Sex therapy often helps women and their partner deal with issues that affect their sexual life, such as specific sexual problems and their relationship with their partner.

-If a selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRI) is the cause, adding bupropion (a different type of antidepressant) may help.
+If a selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRI) is the cause, adding bupropion (a different type of antidepressant) may help.
 Or a doctor can recommend another antidepressant.

 There is no recommended medication for female orgasmic disorder.